blackfennec-org/blackfennec/docs/source/development/index.rst

 Development
 ===========

+Black Fennec is, in essence, a glorified JSON viewer with a powerful extension API.
+Extensions can add custom types, views, actions and even new mime types.
+As such this documentation caters to two types of developers.

+The goal of Black Fennec development is to ensure the stability, extensibility and usability of the software.
+This is achieved by following a set of standards and best practices which are described in :ref:`project standards <project_standards>`.
+As a developer you should be aware of these standards.
+However, it is also important to understand the bigger picture, the architecture and the domain model.
+This is explained in :ref:`architecture <architecture>` and :ref:`domain model <domain_model>` respectively.

-Black Fennec is in essence a glorified JSON viewer which allows the implementation of custom views that ought to better represent the underlining data.
+Extension developers make Black Fennec more then just a glorified JSON viewer.
+The available extensions largely determine the usefulness of Black Fennec.
+Thus a :ref:`dedicated section <definition_extension>` explains how to write the different types of extensions.

-This part of the documentation is exclusively about the most important artefact, the software itself.
-Here you can find what was actually implemented and how.
-This is in contrast to standards, requirements and management documentation.

-Checkout the :ref:`architecture` or the :ref:`domain_model` to learn more about the conceptual inner-workings, or enjoy the :doc:`generated documentation <code/modules>` of the code itself.
+In the :ref:`testing <testing>` section we record and document system and usability tests.

+Finally, the :ref:`code <code_documentation>` section contains a generated source code documentation of Black Fennec.

 .. toctree::
     :maxdepth: 2